Guidance

 Further information can be found in Research England: how we fund higher education providers.

-The Department for the Economy Northern Ireland, Higher Education Funding Council for Wales and Scottish Funding Council issue an equivalent strategic institutional fund to universities in Northern Ireland, Wales and Scotland.
+The Department for the Economy Northern Ireland, Commission for Tertiary Education and Research (Medr) and Scottish Funding Council issue an equivalent strategic institutional fund to universities in Northern Ireland, Wales and Scotland.

 All UK funding bodies use outcomes of the REF to inform elements of their research funding allocation to universities.
 Each higher education funding body allocates their share of the budget according to their own national research policies and priorities.